Yuzhe-Fu/FractalCloud/README.md

   fractalcloud_env:base \
   /bin/bash
 ```
+You may see a `command not found` message in the terminal.
+This can be safely ignored.
 The container automatically activates the `openpoints` conda environment with all dependencies installed.

 ### Option 2: Local installation